collapsed-tools/copykitten/README.md

 **@collapsed-tools/copykitten**

-Easy image and video file management for moving files from cameras to centralized storage.
+> Easy image and video file management for moving files from cameras to centralized storage.

-**Features**
+** ATTENTION: SOFTWARE IS IN PRE-ALPHA STATE, NOT YET READY TO USE **

+# Features

 * **Reliable Transfers:**  Moves or copies files between camera storage (e.g., SD cards) and your designated storage locations.
 * **Flexible Conflict Resolution:** Handles file conflicts with various strategies: